 A shared-use path needs to be created on the north side of Route 8 between Park Drive and US 13.
-The project needs to address bicycle navigation through the US 13 intersection to connect with the shoulders that begin past the commercial developments.
+The project needs to address bicycle navigation through the US 13 intersection.
 At its west end, the project needs to connect with the striped shoulders east of the bridge over the St. Jones River.
 At its east end, the project needs to connect with the striped shoulders on East Division Street that begin past the commercial developments on the east side of US 13.